Yapese language

-Yapese is an Austronesian language in the Oceanic branch spoken on the island of Yap, in the Federated States of Micronesia.
+Yapese is an Austronesian language in the Oceanic branch spoken on the islands of Yap, in the Federated States of Micronesia.
 It has been difficult to classify the language further, but Yapese may prove to be one of the Admiralty Islands languages.
 The Yapese language refers to the language spoken specifically on the Yap Main Islands, and does not include the Chuukic languages spoken in the Yap Neighboring Islands: Ulithian, Woleaian, and Satawalese (and to an extent, Nguluwan).

 Orthography

 The branches of the Oceanic languages.
 Orange is the Admiralties languages and Yapese, yellow-orange is St. Matthias, green is Western Oceanic, violet is Temotu, and the rest are Central-Eastern: dark red Southeast Solomons, blue Southern Oceanic, pink Micronesian, and ocher Central Pacific linkage.